bootdotdev/blog/content/about.md

 Boot.dev isn’t just a collection of computer science courses, we have unique opinions about how you can become the best software engineer you can be.
 The following principles guide the development of our platform and community.
 We update them as we learn.

-## An understanding of computer science will set you apart in the job market
+## Computer science skills will set you apart in the job market

 People are becoming more tech-literate every day - and that's a great thing.
 However, we think simple website development will become the next decade's "blue-collar" job.
 Understanding CS concepts like algorithms, data structures, distributed computing, and cryptography will be the way to differentiate yourself as a developer.

-## You can't learn to code if you aren't writing code
+## You can't learn to code if you aren't writing **a lot** of code

 Many new learners end up watching hours of YouTube videos, only to find they're unable to build the most basic applications when they start a project alone.
 Writing real code is a more effective way to learn.

-## A simple, linear learning path is best
+## Take a straight learning path to your career goal

 So many students struggle figuring out *what* to learn next.
-It makes no sense to expect you to put together a list of courses on your own.
-We have a [simple, linear computer science program](https://github.com/bootdotdev/curriculum).
+There's nothing worse than wandering around in "tutorial hell", from programming language to programming language, and framework to framework.
+We have a [simple, linear computer science program](https://github.com/bootdotdev/curriculum) that's designed to prepare you for an entry-level role in backend development.

+## A great project portfolio and Github profile is better for your job search than a formal degree

+Degrees from a university and certificates from formal programs don't hurt, but most students overestimate their value.
+There's nothing more powerful than being able to show employers exactly what you're capable of and how much coding you've done.

 ## It's not hard to find coding courses online, but it is hard to find good ones